-\figref{fig:TDL} delineates the BER performance across different channel profiles.
-The TDL-E model achieves the superior performance, followed by TDL-D, whereas the TDL-A model exhibits the worst degradation.
+\figref{fig:TDL} delineates the BER performance across different channel profiles. \footnote{As directly comparable schemes for adaptive FFTN-OTFS in LEO networks are absent in existing literature, conventional OTFS and static FTN-OTFS are only existed and employed as baselines to isolate the performance gains of the proposed adaptive approach.} The TDL-E model achieves the superior performance, followed by TDL-D, whereas the TDL-A model exhibits the worst degradation.
 This performance hierarchy stems from the varying degrees of LoS components.
-TDL-E and TDL-D represent open/rural environments characterized by strong Ricean $K$-factors, which significantly mitigate the deep fading effects prevalent in the NLoS, Rayleigh-fading dominated TDL-A environment.
+TDL-E and TDL-D represent open/rural environments characterized by strong Rician $K$-factors, which significantly mitigate the deep fading effects prevalent in the NLoS, Rayleigh-fading dominated TDL-A environment.
 Crucially, the proposed FFTN scheme demonstrates superior reliability compared to fixed aggressive FTN schemes, particularly in the low SNR regime.
 In the high SNR region, the BER of the FFTN scheme seamlessly converges to that of the fixed FTN with $\alpha=0.9$, indicating that the adaptive strategy successfully exploits the aggressive compression mode to maximize spectral efficiency when channel quality permits.